Pinehurst Resort

 Email:

-Meanwhile, the resort has added a spa, a large children's playground next to the hotel, and new children's programs.
-The 6 hard and 18 conscientiously maintained clay courts are a five-minute walk from the historic hotel and so is the historic village of Pinehurst and its shops and restaurants.
-There are also three swimming pools on the property, croquet courts adjacent to the main golf clubhouse, an equestrian center, and even a lake with a beach and marina.
-And the amenities continue with seven restaurants, a spa, and a fitness center.
+Meanwhile, the resort also has a spa, a fitness center, a large children's playground next to the hotel, and children's programs.
+The 16 conscientiously maintained clay courts are a five-minute walk from the historic hotel and so is the historic village of Pinehurst and its shops and restaurants.
+There are also three swimming pools on the property, croquet and lawn bowl courts adjacent to the main golf clubhouse, pickleball courts, an equestrian center, and even a lake with a beach and marina.
+And the amenities continue with seven restaurants.

 In a peculiar way there are actually advantages to being at a resort most of whose guests are golfers.
 Court time is much easier to come by—and free on tennis packages.
 Granted, the infatuation with golf is inescapable, from the paintings of professional golfers, past and current, lining the walls to a rich wood-paneled bar called the Ryder Cup Lounge.
 But rather that sit inside and eavesdrop as golfers lament their performances on the fabled Donald Ross-designed No. 2, one of the top-ranked courses in the nation, I took my beer out onto the broad covered porch and relaxed in one of the many rocking chairs.
 You can spend a weekend here and never have to utter that four-letter word once.